-There are two ways to connect the existing thermostat to your device:
+You have two ways to connect the existing thermostat to your device:

-1- From the terminal of the existing furnace, connect 2 new wires (B) to the existing wire (A) and fix them to the terminal identified "I" (interlock) of the parallel Add-On furnace.
+1- From the terminal of the existing furnace, connect 2 new wires (B) to the existing wire (A) and fix them to the terminal on the circuit board labeled "I" (interlock) of the Add-On furnace (see Figure 1).

-2- From the thermostat connected to the existing furnace, connect 2 new wire (B) on the R and W terminals of your thermostat and fix them to the terminal identified "I" (interlock) of the parallel Add-On furnace.
+2- From the thermostat connected to the existing furnace, connect 2 new wire (B) on the R and W terminals of your thermostat and fix them to the terminal on the circuit board labeled "I" (interlock) of the Add-On furnace (see Figure 1).

-When the wood furnace receives the signal from the existing furnace thermostat calls for heat, combustion air controls will close slowly, the wood furnace burn rate will reduce to is minimum.
-After the existing furnace thermostat is satisfied, the wood furnace will return under the control of its own thermostat.
+When the wood furnace receives the signal from the existing furnace's thermostat calling for heat, it will disconnect the damper motor, sending the wood furnace in low burn until the call for heat from that thermostat is satisfied.

+After the existing furnace's thermostat is satisfied, the wood furnace will return under the control of its own thermostat.